Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Parallel importation requires specific authorisation from the AIFA.
 To obtain authorisation, the importer must provide the AIFA with a copy of the packaging and labelling in Italian, as well as a product sample.
 Further, it must declare that the imported product has the same composition and indications as the corresponding product marketed in Italy.

 As regards IP rights, Italy abides by the principles concerning repackaging and relabelling established at EU level by the European Court of Justice.
-The Italian courts generally find in favour of trademark owners and give a strict interpretation of the requirement of recurring objective causes to justify repackaging.
+The Italian courts generally rule in favour of trademark owners and give a strict interpretation of the requirement of recurring objective causes which justify repackaging.

 Sale and purchase